TeaEntityLab/fpRust/README.md

 # Why

-I love functional programing, Rx-style coding.
+I love functional programming, Rx-style coding.

 However it's hard to implement them in Rust, and there're few libraries to achieve parts of them.